 Our goal in the ACCSA is to foster a more inclusive community by promoting cultural awareness, understanding differences and finally acceptance.
 We truly believe USC Annenberg is such a special place not only by being so multicultural, but because our difference makes us stronger as a school.

-I am so excited to share my own demo and recipe for Senegalese Chicken Yassa and hope you will explore all of the delicious dishes below from six more students and recent alumni.
+I am so excited to share my own demo and recipe for Senegalese Chicken Yassa and hope you will explore all of the delicious dishes below from five more students and recent alumni.
 Enjoy and bon appetit.

 USC Annenberg students interested in joining ACCSA can do so here.